When does the ISA allowance reset in 2026?

 The tax-free ISA allowance is the maximum amount of money you can contribute to an ISA account every tax year.
 In the UK, the tax year runs from the 6th of April to the 5th of April the following year.

-You can choose to split your ISA allowance across different types of ISAs (e.g. cash, stocks and shares, lifetime ISA, etc.) or invest it all in one type of ISA.
+You can choose to split your ISA allowance across different types of ISAs (e.g. Cash ISA, Stocks and Shares ISA, Lifetime ISA, etc.) or invest it all in one type of ISA.
 However, you can only contribute to one of each type of ISA per tax year.

 Historical ISA allowances

-If you make a contribution to a cash ISA, this will reduce the amount that you can put into a stocks and shares ISA.
+The answer to this is yes.
+However, if you make a contribution to a Cash ISA, this will reduce the amount that you can put into a Stocks and Shares ISA.

 ISA allowance tips